 • PG (Propylene glycol) – A clear, colourless liquid which is usually used as a flavouring carrier in food products.
 It has been utilised in asthma inhalers and nebulisers since the 1950s.
 Propylene glycol delivers the flavour very well and provides strong throat hit.

 • VG (Vegetable Glycerin) – A colourless, odourless, and tasteless viscous liquid.
 VG is exclusively derived from plants (soybeans or palm).
 E-liquids can be made from up of 100 % VG or PG, however, nowadays e-liquids are usually mixed to take advantage of both.
 Vegetable glycerine is thicker than Propylene glycol and it doesn’t dissolve the CBD as good as the PG.
 It produces better vapour than PG and is a great sweetener as well.

 Nowadays you can pick from so many flavours from Creme Brulee to a breakfast cereal, choosing is like standing in the middle of a candy store.

 E-juice usually contains 5 – 20 % flavour.
 E-liquid manufacturers will use either natural or artificial flavouring, some vendors go as far as making their own extracts.

-Some flavour enhancers, acidifiers, and preservatives are still unknown to us and not all of the natural flavourings are completely safe as well.
+Some flavour enhancers, acidifiers, and preservatives are still unknown to us and not all of the flavourings are completely safe as well.
 For example, a very commonly used molecule pulegone (mint flavour) produces hepatotoxin, which can damage the liver.

 When choosing e-liquids, you should pay attention to its composition.
-You don’t want your e-liquid to contain diacetyl because accumulated exposure to this organic volatile compound can cause severe bronchiolitis.
+You don’t want your e-liquid to contain diacetyl because accumulated exposure to this volatile compound can cause severe bronchiolitis.

 Ready to try CBD?
 Have a look at our CBD infused products and use this coupon to get 10% off your first order harmony10